 – reliance on alcohol/drugs to escape from mental anguish

 – promiscuous sex (this can be another form of dissociation)

-– ‘acting out’ feelings of distress (eg aggression, violence, anger) -click here to read my article relating to this
+– ‘acting out’ feelings of distress (eg aggression, violence, anger)

 – self-destructive behaviour